FiReLScar/Website/README.md

 I used Nginx for SSL and to allow for subdomains, and hosted it on AWS.

 ## How to run
+Make sure you have `build-essential` or gcc and make as well as [Link](https://github.com/N11Software/Link).
+> Warning: This will only work on Linux!
 ```shell
 make
 ```